 - Teasers are marketing tools.
 A manufacturer or brand owner needs to use that marketing tool to its advantage and let a teaser run its course.
 At some point there needs to be a point where marketing is translated to journalism, but hours after putting the teaser out there is not the time.

-- It’s a Mousetrap: It’s deliberately put out there to lure media into writing the press release for the manufacturer or brand.
+- It’s a Mousetrap: In this case, it’s deliberately put out there to lure media into writing the press release for the manufacturer or brand.
 It’s a practice that is too costly for a small media outlet like Cigar Coop to do, so we don’t go after the bait here.
 We aren’t a marketing company, we are a journalistic outlet – again two different things.

 A couple of good examples